What is Kanban Project Management?

 Leigh Ann Gunther

 For starters, there are a few administrative differences, such as how a Scrum Master leads a Scrum team versus how an agile coach leads a Kanban team.
 Both Scrum Masters and agile coaches instill best agile practices and keep their teams moving by removing barriers.
-Most notably, Scrum pulls work from a product backlog into a Sprint Backlog, and the user stories are planned, committed, and delivered within predefined timeboxes called “Sprints.”
-Based on the highest priority and WIP limits, Kanban boards continuously pull user stories from one product backlog
+Most notably, Scrum pulls work from a Product Backlog into a Sprint Backlog, and the user stories are planned, committed, and delivered within predefined timeboxes called “Sprints.”
+Based on the highest priority and WIP limits, Kanban boards continuously pull user stories from one Product Backlog

 Despite the differences, Scrum and Kanban are not mutually exclusive.
 The aforementioned State of Kanban report showed that 57% of those who implemented Kanban were already using Scrum at the time.